García Fernández of Castile: In legend

 García plays a role in two legends regarding medieval Castile.
 These are set during his rule and incorporate aspects of authentic history, but are mostly fictional in nature.

 In the Cantar de los Siete Infantes de Lara, Count García plays a minor role, trying unsuccessfully to impose a rapprochement between the two antagonistic families, those of Ruy Velázquez and his wife Doña Lambra, said to be a cousin of García, and Gonzalo Gustoz and his wife Sancha.
 This proves unsuccessful when a further provocation leads to cycles of escalating retribution.

 His role in a second legend is more substantial.
-La condesa traidora (The treasonous countess), tells of the wife of García was enticed by Almanzor, ruler of Córdoba, to aspire to become his wife rather than that of a less powerful count.
-She plots up her husband's death, by providing his horse poor feed.
+La condesa traidora (The treasonous countess) tells of García's wife who is enticed by Almanzor, ruler of Córdoba, to aspire to become his wife rather than that of a less powerful count.
+She plots her husband's death, by providing his horse poor feed.
 When the animal collapses in battle, García is severely injured, and dies days later.
 After Almanzor forces her son, count Sancho García, to flee to Lantarón, his mother plots his death as well.
-She has a poisoned draught prepared-for him, but Sancho is forewarned and insists that his mother drink it instead.
+She has a poisoned draught prepared for him, but Sancho is forewarned and insists that his mother drink it instead.
 She does so and dies, and Sancho then defeats Almanzor in battle.